Home > Resources > Technical > Black Box Explains > KVM > NIAP Certification vs. EAL Certification for Security Testing

 Threats identified and mandated by the NSA and other international security agencies; hardware requirements based on threats Threats identified after vendor maps product functionality to Common Criteria, causing differing hardware requirements and less assurance

-NIAP Common Criteria is a set of international guidelines for the security of IT products.
-It was developed to provide assurance to the buyer and end user that specification, evaluation and implementation of each product were conducted in a thorough and standardized manner.
-To meet NIAP Common Criteria requirements, each product must be tested and verified by a third-party security lab.
-NIAP Common Criteria is mandatory for the U.S. federal government and many other international governments.
+Internationally recognized, Common Criteria is a set of guidelines for the security of information technology products.
+Common Criteria was developed to provide assurance to the buyer and end user that specification, evaluation, and implementation of each product was conducted in a thorough and standardized manner.
+To meet Common Criteria requirements, each product must be independently tested and verified by a third-party security lab to behave securely against internationally agreed standard.

 Learn more about NIAP Common Criteria and compliant products: